 - All students and staff are to remain where they are, unless the immediate environment is unsafe (i.e. in the canteen, on the football pitch, etc.).

 - If you have an SEN student under your supervision during this time, you are to consider and act according to his or her unique needs.

 - If the lockdown occurs within the student’s homeroom, they will have their own ARIS Go Pack available.
 In this pack, there will be vital information regarding how to best manage the student’s behaviour, emergency contact information, any essential medical needs, and a visual communication card.

 - When possible, one adult must be assigned specifically to the SEN student in order to assist in any instructions or actions that are necessary.

-- ARIS staff responsible for the SEN student(s), are to stay in communication with the PLD Coordinator throughout the situation as much as possible.
+- ARIS staff responsible for the SEN student(s), are to stay in communication with the SENCO throughout the situation as much as possible.